hagure/retrogaming/retrogaming_hardware_dimensions.md

 --- - --- - --- - --- - --- - --- - --- - ---

-* : Since this started out strictly as a guide for cutting foam, *exact* dimensions accounting for relatively small angles, curves & indentations aren't listed
+* : Since this started out strictly as a guide for cutting foam, *exact* dimensions accounting for some relatively small angles, curves & indentations aren't listed